tmpim/casket-docs/docs/internal.md

 Because this directive supports the X-Accel-Redirect header, it is often used in conjunction with a backend proxy.
 Requests to a different URL than the internal one may be redirected to a proxy, which can set the X-Accel-Redirect header.
-When Caddy sees this coming from the proxy, it will allow access to the internal resource and send it to the client.
+When Casket sees this coming from the proxy, it will allow access to the internal resource and send it to the client.
 This is also known sometimes as X-Sendfile.

 This pattern handling requests allows a backend proxy to perform logging, authentication, and other things without the